|

 But as a belief, all this is meaningless.
 Liberation isn't about picking up a new belief system or a new set of answers (for example, that, "All is One," or "There is nothing to attain," or, "Consciousness is all there is," or, "There is no free will," or, "Everything is perfect.").
 Liberation is the aliveness and immediacy beyond belief.
 Liberation is when all the answers, explanations and positions disappear, and what remains is the open mind of not knowing.

 Thus it has been said, if you meet the Buddha, kill it.
 If you find the answer, drop it.
 Yesterday's answer is today's dead meat.
 Let it go.
+There is nothing real to hold onto.
 There is no enlightened person.
 There is only enlightened seeing, enlightened being, enlightened consciousness -- impersonal clarity.
 There is no unenlightened person either -- only confusion and entrancement, impersonal obscuration.
 All of this is like weather -- it comes and goes -- and all of it is an aspect of the undivided whole, inseparable from every other aspect: the confusion, the clarity, the desire to wake up, the impulse to clarify and heal, the various forms of meditative inquiry and exploration, the practices, the waking up from practices -- all of it is what is.

 If you try to make sense of all this and adopt some fixed position or view, sooner or later, the ground you imagine yourself standing on will be swept away.
 Liberation is not a matter of pinning down the "right" answer or the "correct" position.
 Reality cannot be pinned down or put into a box.
 Does waking up take effort or is it effortless?
 Is there a choice or is it choiceless?
 Is the world real or unreal?
 Does what happens matter or not matter?
 Will I still be here after death or not?
 Such questions defy answers because they are all rooted in trying to describe the indescribable, and/or they are rooted in conceptual fallacies, like flat-earth questions (What will happen to me if I fall off the edge of the earth?
 You and the edge are both imaginary; the question is based on a misconception).